 - Record your video.
 Whether you choose to record yourself walking through a product or illustrating a real-life scenario, capture relevant footage to string together.
 Again, don’t stress about mistakes, as you can always edit in the next step.

 - Now, edit the video to your liking.
-Adjust audio volume, transition length, speed it up or slow it down, add captions, interactive arrows or highlights, and more.
+Hop into an online video editor to adjust audio volume, transition length, speed it up or slow it down, add captions, interactive arrows or highlights, and more.

 - Share your work with the world.
 Download to desktop or upload to website, email, or social media for optimum engagement.
 That’s it!